 - State Parks and State Lakes are open to self-contained RV camping and outdoor recreation activities including:

 - Group gatherings/activities (limited to a maximum of 20 participants outdoor)

 - Hiking and Bike Trails

 - Fishing Lake Piers (maintaining social distancing of a minimum of six feet separation between each individual)

 - Clark Creek Natural Area and Trace Lake remain closed to the public.

-- The Museum of Natural Science and the North Mississippi Visitor Education Center remain closed to the public.
+- The North Mississippi Visitor Education Center remains closed to the public.

 - MDWFP Wildlife Management Areas are open.

 During this time, all personnel not assigned to state and regional offices will continue to provide services statewide and remain fully operational.

 MDWFP actions are pursuant to Governor Tate Reeves Executive Order #1466.

 Reporting a Hunting Violation